Get started with records management

 Support for administrative units

-Now rolling out in preview, records management supports administrative units that have been configured in Azure Active Directory:
+Records management supports administrative units that have been configured in Microsoft Entra ID:

 You can assign administrative units to members of role groups that are used with Microsoft Purview Records Management.
 Edit the Records Management role group or other role groups that support administrative units.
-From these role groups, select individual members, and then the Assign admin units option to select administrative units from Azure Active Directory.
+From these role groups, select individual members, and then the Assign admin units option to select administrative units from Microsoft Entra ID.
 These administrators are now restricted to managing just the users in those administrative units.

 You can define the initial scope of retention policies and retention label policies when you create or edit these policies.
 When you select administrative units, only the users in those administrative units will be eligible for the policy.